 Since 2007 Gai has operated Tai Chi China Tours, organising & conducting Tai Chi group tours throughout China.

-Gai teaches a selection of Qi Gong (Chi Kung) breathing exercises, Beijing 24 Form, Yang 40 Form, Combined 42 Form, Hong Chen Series I & II (Cannon Fist), Tao Yin, Dayan (Wild Goose), Ba Duan Jin, Bu Di Zhen Qigong, Shi Ba Shi, Yang 32 Sword, Combined 42 Sword, Fan, Chen Straight Sword, Chen Dual Person Sword, Chen Double Sword, Whipping Rod and Chen Style Push Hands & Jin training.
+Gai teaches a selection of Qi Gong (Chi Kung) breathing exercises, Beijing 24 Form, Yang 40 Form, Combined 42 Form, Hong Chen Series I & II (Cannon Fist), Tao Yin, Dayan (Wild Goose), Ba Duan Jin, Bu Di Zhen Qigong, Shi Ba Shi, Yang 32 Sword, Combined 42 Sword, Fan, Chen Straight Sword, Chen Dual Person Sword, Chen Double Swords, Whipping Rod and Chen Style Push Hands & Jin training.